rtoal/ple/julia/README.md

 # Julia Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-Due to its long history, there is no possible way to contain all the Julia open-source projects but a few will be provided here:
+Due to its capabilities, there is no possible way to contain all the Julia open-source projects but a few will be provided here:
 - [Julia itself is Open-Source](https://github.com/JuliaLang/julia)
 - [Modeling Toolkit](https://github.com/SciML/ModelingToolkit.jl)
 - [JuMP](https://github.com/jump-dev/JuMP.jl)